open-component-model/ocm-spec/README.md

   schemes for the storage scenarios used in a dedicated environment.

-By providing a globally unique identity scheme for component versions and artefacts,
+By providing a globally unique identity scheme for component versions and artifacts,
 OCM could be used in the whole software lifecycle management, from build to compliance, to deployment.
-It can be used as a common basis and lingua franca to exchange, access and transport delivery artefacts and their grouping in components as well as information about these artefacts between different tools, processes and even fenced environments.
+It can be used as a common basis and lingua franca to exchange, access and transport delivery artifacts and their grouping in components as well as information about these artifacts between different tools, processes and even fenced environments.

-To support fenced and/or private repository landscapes used to store the artefact content, OCM provides a mechanism to transparently adapt access information for artefacts during a transport step.
+To support fenced and/or private repository landscapes used to store the artifact content, OCM provides a mechanism to transparently adapt access information for artifacts during a transport step.
 Applications accessing the component information in a dedicated environment always get the location specific access information valid for the actual environment.